eenblam/peekapp/README.md

 I also don't mind the great fixture support, test discovery, and relative lack of boilerplate code.

+The official Scapy documentation is somewhat scarce, so I started reading help files from within an interactive session.
+When I found that many classes and methods were undocumented, I decided to just dive into the project's source.
+I was greatly rewarded.
+Although most of the code I found was devoid of docstrings and other comments, the code itself was very readable and served as my primary reference.

+When I came across Scapy's `pipetool` and `scapypipes` modules, I was confused.
+The classes in `pipetool`, along with its one test function, suggested exactly the system I had sketched out when I received the assignment.
+The `_ConnectorLogic` class provides a very simple DSL for defining a push-based traffic-analysis program as a directed acyclic graph.
+However, neither file had been updated in years, no other file in the project imported them, and no issues mentioned them.

 ### Difficulties
+I decided on using both `scapy.pipetool` and Click prior to having much in the way of working code or tests.
+I spent a good bit of time drafting the skeleton of the application and reading Scapy's source code before I had a minimally testable product.
+When I did, I found that something was profoundly wrong.

 For some reason, Click sent the `interface` argument to `sniff` multiple times when calling `peekapp.interface.iface`.
 The first time, `interface` was passed - correctly - as a string.